-- 1. A recipe for a cake calls for half a stick of butter and two eggs.
-Ingram was distracted and beat in 1 stick of butter and three eggs. - a.
+- 1. A recipe for a cake uses half a stick of butter and two eggs.
+Ingram was distracted and beat in 1 stick of butter and 3 eggs. - a.
 What should he do now to fix the proportions of the ingredients? - b.
 How will he have to adjust the remaining ingredients? - c.
 How many cakes will he end up making? - 2.
 A brownie recipe calls for 2 cups of sugar and 3 cups of flour.
-Rachel discovers that she only has 1 cup of sugar. - a.
-How could she adjust the recipe to keep the ingredients in balance? - b.
-How will she have to adjust the remaining ingredients? - 3.
-A recipe that makes 5 dozen cookies calls for 3 eggs and 6 cups of flour.
-Sue only has 2 eggs. - a.
+Alexis discovers that he only has 1 cup of sugar. - a.
+How could he adjust the recipe to keep the ingredients in balance? - b.
+How will he have to adjust the remaining ingredients? - 3.
+A recipe that makes 5 dozen cookies uses 3 eggs and 6 cups of flour.
+Kedian only has 2 eggs. - a.
 How could she adjust the recipe to keep the ingredients in proportion? - b.
 What will she have to do with the remaining ingredients? - c.
 About how many cookies will she end up making?